 American Lab Rescue, Inc. (“ALR”) is a non-profit corporation that focuses on rescuing primarily Labrador Retrievers and Labrador mixes from the southern states and find these dogs homes here in the Northeast.
-Our rescue focus states are Louisiana, Tennessee, Arkansas, Florida and Texas.
+Our rescue focus states are Louisiana, Tennessee, Mississippi, Alabama, and Texas.
 We also rescue dogs from the Northeast when possible.
 These intakes however are primarily through owner surrenders.

 It is approximated that in the south is there are over 200,000 dogs destroyed per year in which almost 50% are Labrador Retrievers and Labrador mixes.
 ALR understands that we cannot save every dog in the south; however, we can save a good number of them.

 American Lab Rescue is an all volunteer organization.
 It has no paid employees or salaried officers.
 We receive no funding from local, state or federal governments.
 We have no shelter facilities at this time; all animals are fostered in volunteers’ homes or held at local kennels before finding permanent homes.
 Operating expenses are supported by adoption fees and tax deductible, voluntary contributions from the public.
 All money received is used solely for the animals